BusraFersadoglu/JS30-Series/README.md

 # JS30-Series
-All projects in the JS30 series
+All projects have been implemented or inspired by the Wes Bos JS30 series.